HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### JavaScript requests per page

 One of the contributing factors towards slow rendering of the web page could be the requests made on the page, especially when they are blocking.
-It would be interesting to look at the number of JavaScript requests made per page on both desktop and mobile devices.
+It's therefore of interest to look at the number of JavaScript requests made per page on both desktop and mobile devices.

+{# TODO - blocking something or just blocking? that's a lack of domain knowledge question :) #}

 {{ figure_markup(
   image="js-requests-per-page.png",